weborg-io/pagexpress/packages/pagexpress-server/README.md

 ```

 Setup config using [config module](https://www.npmjs.com/package/config)
-Create `config` module in the root directory of your app.
-Create `default.json` file with value
+Create `config` directory in the root directory of your app.
+Add there `default.json` file with value
 ```
 {
   "pxSecret": "yourSecretKey"
 }
 ```

 To make it safe use `custom-environment-variables.json` file to override defulat one
 ```
 {